 "VR may also be able to close a strategic gap between a retailer's brick-and-mortar and e-commerce teams," Blas suggests.
 "Developers can leverage e-commerce conversion techniques into brick-and-mortar locations.
 Think about being able to do A/B tests or multivariate testing on store layouts, merchandising and promotions.
 Brands can generate immediate results, while reducing risk of failure due to a limited sample size, or limited persona-based data."

-Indeed, highly-personalized shopping experiences can become a reality for e-commerce, Blas says.
+Indeed, highly-personalised shopping experiences can become a reality for e-commerce, Blas says.
 Depending on a customer's geo-location, preferred language, documented shopping behavior and other metrics, VR experiences can deliver highly relevant product offerings in highly persuasive, immersive, culturally-appropriate environments.

 And preferred languages and authentic cultural references will definitely-and quickly-become a key success factor for these VR shopping experiences.
 To move the needle in global markets (and in multilingual domestic demographics, such as Spanish-speaking U.S. Hispanic communities), VR-based commerce must be available in locally-preferred languages, and must offer locally-preferred products.